ipspace/blog/content/kb/Internet/MH_SOHO/30-not-so-static.md

 2025-03-31
 : * Mentioned BFD as an alternative to IP SLA
+  * Mentioned RFC 9747 as a potential BFD-based solution if the upstream router doesn't want to participate in BFD (HT: Erik Auerswald)
   * Recreated the router configurations and printouts with IOSv release 15.6(1)T.
   * Added the command to shut down the PE_A interface when using _netlab_